ATV & UTV Wheel Offset: What It Is & How to Read

 The offset numbers, when combined, are always the same as the wheel’s width.
 Both measurements are measured from the bead seats, not the outside of the rim.

-As a general rule, the backspacing on ATV and UTV wheels is ½ inch higher than the first number in the offset measurement.
+Generally, the backspacing on ATV and UTV wheels is ½ inch higher than the first number in the offset measurement.

 Using a formula, you can convert from offset to backspacing and vice versa.